GMW99/CephOnRam/README.md

 # CephOnRam
-A poster presented a Ceph Day Cern
+A poster presented at Ceph Day Cern 2019